cocoon2wong/Project-Jocker/README.md

   Force test dataset (ignore the train/test split).
 It only works when `test_mode` has been set to `one`.
   The default value is `'null'`.
 - `--gpu`, type=`str`, argtype=`TEMPORARY`.
-  Speed up training or test if you have at least one nvidia GPU.
+  Speed up training or test if you have at least one NVidia GPU.
 If you have no GPUs or want to run the code on your CPU, please set it to `-1`.
-NOTE: It only supports training or test on one GPU.
+NOTE: It only supports training or testing on one GPU.
   The default value is `'0'`.
 - `--interval`, type=`float`, argtype=`STATIC`.
-  Time interval of each sampled trajectory points.
+  Time interval of each sampled trajectory point.
   The default value is `0.4`.
 - `--load`, type=`str`, argtype=`TEMPORARY`.
   Folder to load model (to test).
 If set to `null`, the training manager will start training new models according to other given args.